intel/intel-extension-for-pytorch/README.md

 Note the difference between Self XPU time and XPU total time - operators can call other operators, Self XPU time excludes time spent in children operator calls, while XPU total time includes it.
 You can choose to sort by the self xpu time by passing sort_by="self_xpu_time_total" into the table call.

 ### Sparse tensor support:

 This release supports sparse backend and several sparse related operators, including dense_dim, sparse_dim, to_sparse, sparse_mask, values, indices, coalesce and embeddingbag.
 It adds additional support for performing embeddingbag on sparse tensor in DLRM training.

+### TF32 math mode:

+This release supports TF32 math mode and provides launch option 'IPEX_FP32_MATH_MODE' to configure.
+The default math mode is FP32.
+Use 'IPEX_FP32_MATH_MODE=TF32' to change the math mode to TF32.

 ### torch.inference_mode():

 The inference_mode is recommended by PyTorch official to get better performance by disabling view tracking and version counter bumps.
-For Intel® Extension for PyTorch* GPU, we also strongly recommend it, especially if IPEX_LAYOUT_OPT=1 is set to enable oneDNN private layout, inference_mode is able to significantly enhance performance by removing redundant layout conversions.
+For Intel® Extension for PyTorch* GPU, we also strongly recommend it, especially if IPEX_XPU_ONEDNN_LAYOUT=1 is set to enable oneDNN private layout, inference_mode is able to significantly enhance performance by removing redundant layout conversions.

 ### User mode scratchpad:

 oneDNN defines two scratchpad modes: library and user.
 User mode means framework will manage the scratchpad allocation by querying and providing the scratchpad memory to oneDNN primitives.
 User mode scratchpad is default enabled for all oneDNN primitives in this release.

 To switch to library mode scratchpad, please set USE_SCRATCHPAD_MODE=OFF and rebuild.
 Please expect negative impact to performance when changing the mode.

 ## Caveat

 ### 1. Build order of PyTorch and extension:

 Please build Intel® Extension for PyTorch* GPU after pytorch is built and installed, otherwise you will get an error “ModuleNotFoundError: No module named 'torch'”.

 ### 2. symbol undefined caused by _GLIBCXX_USE_CXX11_ABI:

 #### Error info: <br>

 ```bash